-The U.S. Food and Drug Administration (FDA) has published their yearly list of new and revised draft guidances CDER is planning to publish in 2015.
-The guidances are categorized in 14 different themes - from A (Advertising) to P (Procedural).
+On 8 August 2016, the U.S. Food and Drug Administration (FDA) updated the list of new and revised draft guidances CDER is planning to publish until the end of this year.